psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 🧼 **Auto Purge Nginx Cache**: Purge cache on Post/Page content changes, comment status updates, theme/plugin updates, or when compatible Cache Plugins trigger a purge.
 Nginx cache is preloaded automatically if Auto Preload is enabled (for the entire site or individual page).

+🔗 Purge Scope (Related Pages): Automatically purge related pages such as the Homepage, WooCommerce Shop page, and Category/Tag archives when a single URL is purged.
+Optionally preload those pages to keep the cache warm.

 ⏰ **Schedule Nginx Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.

 🧭 **Proxy Support for Preload**: Route preload requests through a proxy server for edge-case environments and containerized deployments.

-⏱️ **Live Preload Progress Monitoring**: Watch the Nginx cache preload process in real time — complete with a dynamic progress bar, currently processed URL, 404 tracking, and total completion time.
+⏱️ **Live Preload Progress Monitoring**: Watch the Nginx cache preload process in real time — complete with a dynamic progress bar, currently processed URL, 404 tracking, server load, and total completion time.

 🌐 **Remote Nginx Cache Purge & Preload via REST API**: Remotely trigger cache purging and preloading through REST API endpoints.

 ⚙️ **Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in the Advanced Tab.

+📚 Nginx Cache Analyzer: Full HIT/MISS cache analyzer dashboard, from the last preload crawl with what is currently stored in the Nginx cache.
+Instantly spot uncached pages and Purge or Preload them directly in the Advanced Tab.

 🔍 **On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.